msft-mirror-aosp/platform.compatibility.cdd/3_software/3_12_tv-input-framework.md

 If device implementations support TIF, they:

 *    [SR] STRONGLY RECOMMENDED to support TV recording.
+*    SHOULD provide a user interface to play recorded programs.
 *    If the TV input supports recording and the recording of a program is not [prohibited]( https://developer.android.com/reference/android/media/tv/TvContract.Programs.html#COLUMN_RECORDING_PROHIBITED),